minimal Common Oncology Data Elements (mCODE) Implementation Guide

 • The element is a top-level element (a first-level property of the resource) and its minimum cardinality is > 0 in the profile.

-• The element not a top-level element (a second-level property or below), its minimum cardinality is > 0, and all elements directly containing that element have minimum cardinality > 0 in the profile.
+• The element is not a top-level element (a second-level property or below), its minimum cardinality is > 0, and all elements directly containing that element have minimum cardinality > 0 in the profile.

 In terms of instances, if profile P has an optional element A whose child element B has minimum cardinality > 0, then any instance where element A is present will only conform to P if element B is present.